Rahul Bhat: Return to acting

 The filmmaker Anurag Kashyap approached Bhat to play the part of a struggling actor whose daughter is kidnapped in his thriller film Ugly (2013).
 To prepare for his role, Bhat started consuming alcohol heavily and deprived himself of sleep to create dark circles around his character's face.
 For a sequence, where Bhat had to cry, Kashyap kept talking to him for three hours and he eventually broke down and wept.
 The camera kept rolling during that period.
 Ugly premiered in the Directors' Fortnight section of the 2013 Cannes Film Festival where it received standing ovation.
 It was also screened at the New York Indian Film Festival and the Indian Film Festival of Los Angeles.
 Arunava Chatterjee of India Today called Ugly a "pathbreaking crime fiction" and found Bhat to be “outstanding” in it.
 Brian Clark of Screen Anarchy added that Bhat "does especially impressive work transitioning his character through some demanding plot twists and power shifts".

 Three years later in 2016, Bhat played a role opposite Katrina Kaif in the romantic drama Fitoor and alongside Priyanka Chopra in the crime film Jai Gangaajal.
 In a review for the latter film, Srijana Mitra Das of The Times of India wrote that even in a small role, he had played his character's "radicalism with aplomb".

 The following year, Bhat had a leading role in Union Leader, an Indian-Canadian drama about a chemical factory supervisor who raises the issue of worker's health and safety against an unsympathetic management.
 Anna M. M. Vetticad wrote that Bhat had brought an "X factor to his performance" which exceeded the screenplay's limitations.

 Bhat starred in Sudhir Mishra’s romantic drama Daas Dev (2018), a retelling of Sarat Chandra Chattopadhyay's novel Devdas set in the political landscape of Uttar Pradesh, in which he played the lead role opposite Aditi Rao Hydari and Richa Chaddha.
 In 2019, he appeared alongside Chaddha and Akshaye Khanna in the courtroom drama Section 375.
 He played a Bollywood director accused of rape.
 Rajeev Masand wrote that he “does well as the arrogant director”.

 In 2021, Bhat starred in Man Naked, an experimental single-shot short film.
 Bhat reunited with Anurag Kashyap in 2022, in Dobaaraa, a remake of the Spanish mystery film Mirage, starring Taapsee Pannu.
 Anupama Chopra found Bhat's to be the "most notable character" in the film and added that his "frayed good looks and exhausted manner infuse a much-needed comic edge into the film".
+He collaborated once again with Kashyap in the crime film Kennedy, which premiered at the 2023 Cannes Film Festival.

+Bhat starred in Netflix thriller series Black Warrant in 2025, playing DSP Rajesh Tomar, a senior jailer at Tihar jail.
+Shubhra Gupta of The Indian Express termed it his most "worthy role" since Ugly.
+Scroll.in's Nandini Ramnath wrote that he "superbly portrays Tomar’s concentrated perversion".